kinshook/Large-Data-Visualization-/README.md

-👩‍💻Technology Stack: The Dashboard visualization used the following technology for its completion- 💻Tableau Public - Main data visualization platform to visualize the .json format of data fro report creation 🌐HTML - To make the dashboard presentation and access convenient 🔗Git- For version control and clear record of changes in the project files, locally and remotely 📟Data Analysis Expressions(DAX)- To calculate the downtime parameter to classify unhealthy devices and which factory
+👩‍💻Technology Stack: The Dashboard visualization used the following technology for its completion- 💻Tableau Public - Main data visualization platform to visualize the .json format of data fro report creation 🌐HTML - To make the dashboard presentation and access convenient 🔗Git-bash- For version control and clear record of changes in the project files, locally and remotely 📟Data Analysis Expressions(DAX)- To calculate the downtime parameter to classify unhealthy devices and which factory
                                 needed more attention